Impactful advertising with Wieden+Kennedy Amsterdam

 Last year I had an opportunity to work with Spike Lee, which feels like a once in a career kind of situation.
 We got to shape the script together with him, go around his studio and see film props from all his movies and film with him.
 I will never forget that production.

-A lot of those famous Wieden+Kennedy Amsterdam films like the Nike Victory Swim or the “Happy Birthday Mr. Vice President” campaign deal with important social issues.
+A lot of those famous Wieden+Kennedy Amsterdam films like the Nike Victory Swim or your personal project “Happy Birthday Mr. Vice President” campaign deal with important social issues.
 Do you think advertising is going more and more in that direction?

 Today people are looking for brands that have a POV, that understand and react to what’s going on in culture and that have something to say.
 Not every project can be an opportunity to touch on social issues, but we try to find a way to create a unique voice for the brand in every project.